COPtoLON/TMRW/overarching strategy.md

 - **Agent State** - Each agent therefore has an internal state, where both market behaviour and internal behaviour is taken into consideration.

-# Model - Hierarchically Layered Time-Frame Architecture
+# Hierarchically Layered Time-Frame Architecture
 The guiding idea is to separate trading strategies by time horizon and then align them so each layer can reinforce or hedge the others.
 Hierarchically layered framework that integrates multiple time frames and strategies to optimize trading performance.
 The concept behind this model is based on mean field games (MFG) The model operates across four layers, each with distinct time frames, objectives, risk parameters, and predictive logic.
 Below is the structured plan.